 Opportunities in the medical field are changing rapidly, and as a physician, you can play a significant role in patients’ overall health and wellness in this growing profession.
 Although requirements vary at professional schools, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for medical school.
 Major changes to the MCAT in January 2015 heavily favor a liberal arts education, with emphasis on behavioral science, ethics and applied statistics.

-Central students are successful on entrance exams and in securing acceptance into medical schools with the assistance of an on-campus pre-health coordinator, internship coordinator and academic advisers to ensure that you complete the required courses, complete the required hours of observation, maintain a GPA of 3.6 or higher and take advantage of the many on-and off-campus opportunities for research and professional development.
+Central students are successful on entrance exams and in securing acceptance into medical schools with the assistance of an on-campus pre-health advisor, internship coordinator and academic advisors to ensure that you complete the required courses, complete the required hours of observation, maintain a GPA of 3.6 or higher and take advantage of the many on- and off-campus opportunities for research and professional development.
 Central’s pre-professional program prepares you to pursue medical education in graduate school.
 With the help of your advisor, you will choose a major that best prepares you for further study.

 While the medicine program is a recent addition to the college, a Central education has left earlier graduates well-equipped for a career in medicine.

 Students interested in medicine are able to shadow local professionals for limited hours.
-Shadowing opportunities are available across the state including Pella Regional Health Center and Broadlawns Medical Center.
+Shadowing opportunities are available across the state including:

 The Central College Career Center provides the following activities to help pre-health students narrow career options: individual appointments to identify career options in the health field, job shadowing opportunities with local professionals or Central alumni, assistance with finding and applying for internships and summer opportunities, help with graduate school applications and much more.